moinwiki/moin/docs/admin/configure.rst

 * protects access to lower storage layers by ACLs (Access Control Lists)
 * makes sure there won't be ACL security issues, even if upper layers have bugs
-* if you use create_simple_mapping, you just give the ACL parameters, the middleware will be set up automatically by moin.
+* if you use create_simple_mapping, you just give the ACL parameters.
+The middleware will be set up automatically by moin.

 routing middleware